Free Alternatives to Paid Gym Apps (August 2026)

 - strength training app

-- free workout app
+- free workout planner

 - weightlifting app